nrrs/quickfit-app/docs/api-endpoints.md

 - contentType: 'application/json'
 - data:   { “athlete_id": 2, "workout_data": “{u'anything_field': 21, u’whatever_field': u’yyy'}" }

-*Note:  The workout_data is in the form of a json string with python native object formatting*
+*Note:  The workout_data is in the form of a json string with python native object formatting.
+I suggest we start using fields instead of json objects.*

 ##### Display one workout
 - /api/workouts/4/
 - method: POST

 ##### Edit one workout
+*restricted to users who are the athletes of the workout being edited*
 - /api/workouts/4/
 - method: PATCH
 - contentType: 'application/json'
 - data: { "workout_data": “{u'anything_field': 22, u’whatever_field': u’zzz’}" }

-*Note:  The workout_data is in the form of a json string with python native object formatting*
+*Note:  The workout_data is in the form of a json string with python native object formatting.
+I suggest we start using fields instead of json objects.*

 ##### Delete one workout
+*restricted to users who are the athletes of the workout being deleted*
 - /api/workouts/4/
 - method: DELETE